 The tuber boasts a smooth white skin and firm flesh.
 Particularly delicious steamed or boiled and eaten either hot or cold as a new potato or served with salads.
 This exceptional new variety has shown very high resistance to common potato diseases.
 Look out for its bright violet flowers as it grows.

-Variety Royal - Supplied by McCain Foods GB
+Variety Premiere - Supplied by McCain Foods GB

 Variety Casablanca - Supplied by E Park & Sons

 Casablanca was named after the musical and film as many Cygnet PB varieties are, such as our most recent success Kingsman.
 There’s around 200 hectares of Casablanca grown in GB, mostly in the early areas such as Ayrshire in Scotland and Comber in Ireland.
 In these areas there is a preference for the fluffier types of early potato which Casablanca produces.
 Casablanca is also popular in New Zealand, Belgium and Slovenia.

 Contact us: [email protected]

 From one seed potato you can grow large numbers of little potatoes from this Baby New variety.

 We think this variety is a real star because it grows lots of new baby potatoes from each seed potato.
 If you look after it well – watering and feeding regularly – you could get up to 28 new potatoes from each plant.